Parallelizing nvcc

 -

-An easy "solution" would be to just run the first command,
+An easy "solution" would be to just run the first

-own unique
+with its own unique

 *.module_id